widesky/node-mbus/README.md

 Call this method to close the TCP/Serial connections.
 The optional callback will be called with an *error* parameter that is *null* on success.
 The method will return true/false when no callback is provided.
+When you try to close the connection while communication is in progress you will get false as result/callback with error.

 ### getData(address, callback)
 This method is requesting "Class 2 Data" from the device with the given *address*.
 The callback is called with an *error* and *data* parameter.
 When data are received successfully the *data* parameter contains the data object.
+When you try to read data while communication is in progress your callback is called with an error.

 Data example:
 ```